keu/docs/astro/cli-reference/astrocloud-dev-pytest.md

 ## Description

-Run pytests from the `test` folder of your Astro project.
-After you run this command, the CLI spins up Python environment that includes your DAG code, requirements, and Runtime image.
+Run pytests from the `tests` folder of your locally hosted Astro project.
+When you run this command, the Astro CLI provisions a local Python environment that includes your DAG code, dependencies, and Astro Runtime image.
 The CLI then runs all pytests in your `tests` directory and shows you the results of these tests in your terminal.

+Note that this command requires using Runtime version `4.1.0+` in your project.

 ## Usage